RanAwaySuccessfully/marmalade/README.md

 The fields `model` and `prime_id` are string values, and as such they're surrounded by `"` (double quotes) unlike other fields.

-<sub>* This is the same as the `DRI_PRIME` environment variable, and any valid value for it is also valid for this field, although the GTK 4 (GUI) version only expects PCIe bus IDs and may glitch otherwise.</sub>
+<sub>* This is the same as the `DRI_PRIME` environment variable, and any valid value for it is also valid for this field, although the GUI versions only expects PCIe bus IDs and may glitch otherwise.</sub>

 ## Building, Testing, Debugging